Newlin Law Areas of Practice

 Why are prescription drug recalls so frequently discussed in the media?
 Prescription drugs are often rushed to market without adequate testing.
 The long-term effects of prescription medications are difficult to determine.
 Tests that you and I think are performed by the FDA are sometimes done by laboratories and are funded by the drug manufacturer.
 In some instances, people have to suffer injury or die before a prescription medication recall is instituted.
 When an injury occurs and a lawsuit is filed, the case will be based on personal injury law and typically fall into subcategories such as pharmaceutical injury law, product failure or medical malpractice/negligence.

 If you or someone you love has been seriously affected by a pharmaceutical error, you shouldn’t have to pay the thousands of dollars in medical bills that resulted from another person’s reckless or negligent actions.
-Call the Law Office of Dan Newlin & Partners at (407) 888-8000 to have all your questions concerning the need for a Florida pharmacy malpractice attorney.
+Call Dan Newlin Injury Attorneys at (407) 888-8000 to have all your questions concerning the need for a Florida pharmacy malpractice attorney.
 In a free phone call you can have an aggressive and experienced law firm explain all the rights and protections you may have available if you, or a loved one, has suffered injuries as a result of pharmaceutical malpractice.
 Call us now, the call is free and you owe us no costs or fees unless we are successful in getting you a settlement.